DijiOfficial/BeTogether-Backend-API/README.md

 The algorithm is based on "The hospital-resident assignment problem" but adapted to the project as projects don't have learner preference.

-The python file of The [algorithm](https://github.com/DijiOfficial/BeTogether-Backend-API/blob/master/betogether/algo.py)

-The algorithm is based on the Gale–Shapley algorithm, see below:
+The python file of The [algorithm](https://github.com/DijiOfficial/BeTogether-Backend-API/blob/master/betogether/algo.py) The algorithm is based on the Gale–Shapley algorithm, but only works with the proposor table and overall hapiness of the results, see below:

 ![Gale-Shapley](https://user-images.githubusercontent.com/33450259/173356036-74e57ca9-ee9c-4247-bfe2-dfadcb8b3e65.gif)